 - The SENDCo is in regular contact with parents and families of children with SEND.
-They are contactable via email and phone if a parent has a specific concern that needs to be discussed quickly. - Information about parenting workshops and the details of our Education Inclusion Family Advisor are shared with parents of children with specific needs.
-The SENDCo has led a mental health workshop and plan to lead further training based on children and families needs. - Staff and parents are also given more information on specific needs or signposted to organisations offering further support and information.
+They are contactable via email and phone if a parent has a specific concern that needs to be discussed quickly. - Information about parenting workshops and the details of our Education Inclusion Family Advisor are shared with parents of children with specific needs. - Staff and parents are also given more information on specific needs or signposted to organisations offering further support and information, such as Pinpoint.